 A red rose also reportedly featured on the regimental colours of: Blackburn Hundred Higher Division Local Militia, and Trafford House and Hulme Local Militia.
 Notably however in this era of the early nineteenth century other militia units from Blackburn, Leyland and Oldham for example bore no rose on their insignia.
 Similarly the red rose makes no appearance on the arms of the county’s older or larger towns and cities, for example;

-By contrast the arms of urban areas awarded in later years, regularly include roses, e.g.
+Darwen, Salford and Rochdale By contrast, the arms of urban areas awarded in later years, regularly include roses, e.g.

 indicating a developing association between the County of Lancaster and the red rose emblem of the House of Lancaster.

 Architectural features incorporating the red rose also appeared at this time.
 A cobblestone mosaic depicts the red rose of the county in Williamson Park, Lancaster.
 The building and grounds date from the early twentieth century